Francis Russell, 7th Duke of Bedford: Career

-He entered the British House of Commons in 1809, sitting as Member of Parliament for Peterborough in the next three years.
+He entered the British House of Commons in 1809, sitting as a Member of Parliament for Peterborough for the next three years.
 Subsequently, Russell represented Bedfordshire until 1832.
 In the following year, he was summoned to the House of Lords in his father's junior title Baron Howland of Streatham by a writ of acceleration.
-Russell was sworn of the Privy Council on 6 July 1846 and was invested as a Knight of the Order of the Garter on 26 March 1847.
+Russell was sworn into the Privy Council on 6 July 1846 and was invested as a Knight of the Order of the Garter on 26 March 1847.
 He was made a Special Deputy Warden of the Stannaries in 1852 and was appointed Lord Lieutenant of Bedfordshire in 1859, a post he held until his death in 1861.

 Family

-Russell was the elder brother of John Russell, 1st Earl Russell, who was twice Prime Minister of Britain.
+Russell was the elder brother of John Russell, 1st Earl Russell, who was twice Prime Minister of Great Britain.

-On 8 August 1808, he married the Lady Anna Stanhope, daughter of Charles Stanhope, 3rd Earl of Harrington, and had by her a son.
+On 8 August 1808, he married Lady Anna Stanhope, daughter of Charles Stanhope, 3rd Earl of Harrington, and had a son by her.

 Russell died in 1861, aged 73, and was buried on 22 May at the ‘Bedford Chapel’ of St. Michael's Church at Chenies, Buckinghamshire.
 He was succeeded in his titles by his only son William.